everx-labs/ever-sdk/docs/guides/work_with_contracts/run_onchain.md

 > [See the API reference](../../reference/types-and-methods/modules.md).

-Core api is more flexible then AppKit and you can perform a lot of complex logic using it.
+Core api is more flexible than AppKit and you can perform a lot of complex logic using it.
 But you will need to write more code with it as well :)

 You need to [define the contract in your node.js](../installation/add_contract_to_your_app.md) application before running its methods.